swantan/BIO594_Assignments/FinalProject_Workflow.md

-## Aim: To quantify differential expression of human NK cells in </br> HIV, HCV and HBV patients using RNA-seq Analysis Pipeline
+## Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
+## Approach: RNA-seq Analysis Pipeline

+### Step 1: Data acquisition
-Select a subset of sample for analysis based on metadata
+> Select a subset of sample for analysis based on metadata
-Total: 8 groups with 40 samples in total (5 samples per each group) [Metadata](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_109652569_130.14.18.97_5555_1556579220_2883070983_0MetA0_S_HStore&query_key=1)
+> Total: 8 groups with 40 samples in total (5 samples per each group) [Metadata](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_109652569_130.14.18.97_5555_1556579220_2883070983_0MetA0_S_HStore&query_key=1)

-## Step 1: Find the data on NCBI
+Find the data on NCBI
 > [SRA sites](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=517165)
 > Input to obtain file: Accessions in a .txt